Giphy/GiphyAPI/README.md

 - As per our section 5 A of our [terms](http://giphy.com/terms), we require all apps that use the Giphy API to conspicuously display "Powered By Giphy" attribution marks.
 You can find approved [official logo marks here](http://giphymedia.s3.amazonaws.com/giphy_api_icons.zip).
 Please be sure to include a screen shot of your app that includes the attribution.

+<b>Note: the public key is subject to rate limit constraints.
+We do not encourage live production deployments use the public key.</b>

 ## Overview